Lost in Slow Travel

 Walking, cycling and paddling are means of moving through landscapes and engaging with them.
 They are human powered and, importantly, allow us to travel and engage very locally.
 It’s this I mostly focus on – we slow travellers with an interest in making a contribution to sustaining communities and their landscapes through walking, cycling and paddling.

 This website is your gateway to these ideas, practices, values, ethics and the contributions you can make to communities and their landscapes through your travels.
 Here you’ll find two kinds of information.
 One kind is about slow travel, being a slow traveller, slow travel through walking, riding and paddling, and about landscapes and waterscapes we can engage with.
-These are the posts and pages of the site and they focus on LoST ideas.
-You’ll also find access to our on-line communities at the LST Collaboration Hub.
+These are the pages and the posts of this website.

 What you will find is the essence of slow travel and its positive impacts on landscapes, the communities that are part of them and us – the slow travellers who get LoST in these places.